A POEM

 Here's a poem that aims to capture that essence:

-So many faces worn, Each skin a fleeting cloak, then torn.
-A voice, a glance, a different guise,
+So many faces I have worn, Each skin a fleeting cloak, now torn.
+A voice, a glance, a different guise; New teeth and nails and hair surprise.

 Gemini